 All students at KS3 are assessed at the end of terms 2, 4 and 6 to ensure they are in the correct group and making suitable progress towards their school target.

 At Key Stage 4 students are set according to their ability across the whole year group.
-All pupils follow the OCR linear GCSE course which has two tiers of entry, Higher and Foundation.
+All pupils follow the Edexcel linear GCSE course which has two tiers of entry, Higher and Foundation.
 Higher tier covers grades 9 to 4 and Foundation grades 5 to 1.
 Students sit three exams at the end of year 11, there is no controlled assessment.